Learn Globally, Speak Locally: Bridging the Gaps in Multilingual Reasoning: : Geography-Based Factual Reasoning Benchmark

 \section{\data: Geography-Based Factual Reasoning Benchmark}

-Despite advances in multilingual LLMs \cite{ahuja2023mega,qin2025survey}, robust evaluation of factual reasoning across cultures remains underexplored.
-StructFact~\cite{huang2024reasoning} evaluates factual reasoning over structured data but does not address multilingual or culturally grounded reasoning, leaving a critical gap in cross-linguistic factual understanding.
-To address this, we introduce a multilingual factual reasoning dataset specifically designed to evaluate factual accuracy and reasoning capabilities across diverse linguistic and cultural contexts.
-Leveraging Gemini 2.0 Flash~\cite{team2023gemini}, we generate 3,000 unique factual questions (approximately 600 per country) covering locally grounded topics such as history, politics, geography, art, and culture, localized to five geographically distinct countries: the USA, India, Japan, Kenya, and Thailand.
-The dataset is available in the predominant local languages: English, Hindi, Japanese, Swahili, and Thai.
+Despite advances in multilingual LLMs \citep{ahuja2023mega,qin2025survey}, robust evaluation of factual reasoning across cultures remains underexplored.
+We introduce \data, a benchmark of 3,000 culturally grounded questions (about 600 per country) spanning history, politics, geography, art, and culture, localized to the USA, India, Japan, Kenya, and Thailand in their predominant languages (English, Hindi, Japanese, Swahili, and Thai).
 Our goal is to capture country-specific factual knowledge, encouraging language models to reason effectively within culturally contextualized knowledge spaces.
+Table~\ref{tab:geofact_comparison} compares \data with existing multilingual factual reasoning benchmarks.
+Our geography-aware multilingual benchmark has a training set and reasoning evaluations compared to other benchmarks.

-We perform a two-stage validation process to ensure factual accuracy and dataset quality.
-First, we eliminate clearly incorrect or ambiguous question-answer pairs using rule-based filters and automated checks.
-Specifically, we verify cross-language answer consistency by translating each answer into English via the Google Translate API and identifying mismatches.
-Then, we manually validate a stratified 10\% subset of the dataset through targeted Google and Wikipedia searches, confirming both the factual correctness and linguistic clarity of the questions and answers, while removing any hallucinated or inaccurate content.
+Figure~\ref{fig:data_collection} illustrates the process of the dataset construction.
+We adopt a two-stage validation pipeline to ensure factual accuracy and dataset quality.
+Rule-based filters and cross-language checks remove incorrect or inconsistent pairs.
+Specifically, we verify cross-language answer consistency by translating each answer into English via the Google Translate API to identify mismatches.
+Gemini~2.0 Flash~\citep{team2023gemini} then generates structured chain-of-thought reasoning traces for each item, enhancing interpretability and providing supervision signals.
+We split the dataset into a train set (85\%) and a test set (15\%), ensuring no semantic overlap across splits, even across languages.
+All test samples are manually verified by native or C1-level speakers for factual correctness and linguistic clarity.
+Figure~\ref{fig:fact_dataset} illustrates an example multilingual question with its reasoning trace and final answer.

-Next, we use Gemini 2.0 Flash to generate step-by-step reasoning traces for each valid question–answer pair.
-These structured rationales explain the path to the final answer, emulating chain-of-thought reasoning, enhancing dataset interpretability, and providing supervision signals for training models.
-Figure~\ref{fig:fact_dataset} shows an example multilingual factual question, including corresponding reasoning traces and final answers.

-We divide the final dataset into three parts: a benchmarking set (15\%), a training set for supervised fine-tuning (SFT) (70\%), and a training set for GRPO training (15\%).
-The split is done randomly based on unique factual questions.
-The benchmark set is specifically curated to evaluate three key aspects: the quality of the reasoning, the consistency of the response language with the question language, and the factual correctness of the answer.